VISITORS' GALLERY

 with gold-plated hardware, and could well have been a

 pre-production prototype.
-Owned by Pete Haycock of Climax
+Originally owned by the late Pete Haycock of

-Blues Band fame, who has had a long association with the Hofner company
+Climax Blues Band fame, who had a long association with the Hofner company

 and who provided input into the late 1980 guitars such as the